loco0011/Kheti-Karo/README.md

 - Modularized code can be written instead of writing in Jupyter Notebooks (will follow this in upcoming projects)

 ## Credits 💳
-This project is heavily inspired from **[this GitHub repository](https://github.com/7NNS7/Recommendation-System-for-Farming)** (especially the crop recommendation and fertilizer recommendation part).
-This project is an extended version of the above mentioned project.
+This project is heavily inspired by **[this GitHub repository](https://github.com/7NNS7/Recommendation-System-for-Farming)** (especially the crop recommendation and fertilizer recommendation part).
+This project is an extended version of the above-mentioned project.
 Please star the mentioned repo.

-## License 📝
-This project is licensed under [GNU (GENERAL PUBLIC LICENSE)](https://github.com/Gladiator07/Harvestify/blob/master/LICENSE).

-## Contact 📞

-#### If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://www.linkedin.com/in/atharva-ingle-564430187/)